"Life is really simple, but we insist on making it complicated."

 -Rupert Spira

-Before you can wake up, you must first observe yourself.
-This doesn’t mean judging or analyzing—just noticing.
-Become aware of your reactions, your emotions, your patterns, your voice inside.
+To help quiet the mind, first observe yourself—not by judging or analyzing, but simply by noticing.
+Become aware of your reactions, emotions, patterns, and the voice inside.

 Self-observation is the foundation.
 You watch the ego in action, not to change it, but to see it clearly.
 When seen without judgment, its grip loosens.